Pubudhi/SummerCode-1mwtt/README.md

 # Summer of Code - 1mwtt
-Summer Code Contributions #1mwtt #2018
+Summer of Code Contributions #1mwtt #2018